Wanting to attend a real, safe, open and affirming (queer and trans-affirming) church in the Twin Cities or remotely from afar?

 How long are services?

-Services at Living Table run about 90 minutes, and what makes things go longer than the normal hour is our prayer time, which is important to us.
+Services at Living Table run about 90 minutes, and what makes things go longer than the normal hour is our prayer time, which is important to us, because it’s when anyone can share, and we receive and share in those prayers together.
 We also have communion every week, also valued.

 About Communion?